oneapi-src/oneDNN/source/programming_model.rst

 Programming Model
 =================

-oneDNN Graph main concepts are graph and partition.
-User constructs a graph with operations and logical tensors, passes it to oneDNN Graph implementation to get partitions.
+oneDNN Graph main concepts are *graph* and *partition*.
+User constructs a graph with *operations* and *logical tensors*, passes it to oneDNN Graph implementation to get partitions.
 OP is an abstraction of compute logic, and it accepts logical tensors as its input or output data.
 OP’s kind, attribute, and its input and output logical tensor defines its semantics.
 Logical tensor describes the meta data of the input or output data, like data type, shape, and layout.
 A logical tensor must be produced by a single OP and may be consumed by multiple OPs. oneDNN Graph defines an OP set. oneDNN Graph implementation may support a subset of the OP set.

-Graph is a set of OPs and logical tensors.
+*Graph* is a set of OPs and logical tensors.
 The order of OP being added to the graph is considered as the order of OP being executed.
 Partition is a portion of the graph, which consists of a set of OP and input and output logical tensors of each OP.
 If an input logical tensor is produced by an OP outside its